Img 1 Adult cat fleas (Ctenocephalides felis) have dark brown-red colored bodies. The cuticle has glossy surface.

 Fleas have a glossy appearance.
 The frontal region of a flea’s body has numerous pores.
 These pores are epidermal glands which release an oily substance onto the surface of the flea to help facilitate movement through a host’s hair.

 Cat fleas possess rows of large, black spines located on their head and thorax.
 These are called ctenidia or combs.
 These dark spines are hardened and heavily sclerotised outgrowths of cuticle rather than normal bristles (setae).
-A genal comb is located on each of a flea’s head’s and contains 7 to 8 spines.
+A genal comb is located on each side of a flea’s head, with each comb containing 7 to 8 spines.
 The pronotal comb is found on the posterior border of the first thoracic segment.
 It has 7 to 9 spines on each side (totaling around 16).